 - Help you get Internet access and electronic mail.

-- Assist you in obtaining and using UT Connect (soon to become "Bevoware") to install useful software and improve security on your
+- Assist you in obtaining and using Bevoware to install useful software and improve security on your computer.

 - Answer questions about desktop computers, Unix and OpenVMS.

 - Help you select a training course to suit your needs.

 - Make appointments for you with systems consultants.

 - Make appointments for you with applications consultants.